SouptikTaran/jarvis-cli/README.md

 ```

 Once in interactive mode, use natural language:

+**Spotify:**
 - "What song is playing?"
 - "Pause the music"
 - "Search for Bohemian Rhapsody"
 - "Set volume to 50"

+**Calendar:**
+- "What's on my calendar today?"
+- "When is my next meeting?"
+- "Create a meeting tomorrow at 2pm called Team Sync"

+**Email:**
+- "How many unread emails do I have?"
+- "Show me my recent emails"
+- "Send an email to john@example.com about the project"

+**Tasks:**
+- "Add a task to finish the report"
+- "Show my tasks"
+- "Complete task 1"

+**Git:**
+- "Commit the current code"
+- "Push the changes"
+- "What's the git status?"

+**Files:**
 - "List files in this directory"
 - "Read the package.json file"
 - "What time is it?"